-Schedules of shift work for regular employees and temporary employees working a scheduled shift shall be posted at least forty-eight (48) hours in advance of starting day of a new schedule.
+- a) Schedules of shifts work for regular employees and temporary shift employees (as defined in Article 14.01 d)) working a scheduled shift shall will be posted at least forty-eight (48) hours in advance of starting day of a new schedule.
 However, the Employer will make every effort to post shift schedules fourteen (14) days in advance and employees involved will be consulted prior to any change in the shift schedule in order to determine their availability.

-In the event that an employee's schedule of shift work and/or hours of work are changed without the forty-eight (48) hours advance notice required, the employee will receive a premium of thirty-five35 cents (\$0.35) per hour for work performed on the first new scheduled shift to which the employee changed in addition to the employee's regular pay.
+Scheduling for shift employees in Ancillary Services will be in accordance with LOA 1. - b) In the event that an shift employee's schedule of shift work and/or hours of work are changed without the forty-eight (48) hours advance notice required, the employee will receive a premium of thirty-five cents (\$0.35) per hour for work performed on the first new scheduled shift to which the employee changed in addition to the employee's regular pay.
 Subsequent shifts worked on the new schedules shall be without this premium.